Movanna/database_population/README.md

 This script adds lectures.
 It is similar to the others adding manuscripts, except that it also adds subtitles to the publications.

 ## 4. Populate table publication_facsimile_collection
 Table publication_facsimile_collection holds info about the facsimile units, i.e. all the images that together make up the facsimile for a publication.
-It is connected to table publication through table publication_facsimile, which also determines the order in which the facsimiles will appear if there are two or more of them for a publication.
+It is connected to table publication through table publication_facsimile, which also determines the order in which the facsimile units will appear if there are two or more of them for a publication.

 ### 4. a) populate_facsimile_collection.py
 This script creates the facsimile folder for each facsimile and fills it with the right images, which are renamed, resized and put into subdirectories, and populates tables publication_facsimile_collection and publication_facsimile.
 The facsimile folder is named after the db id.
 The script needs the csv:s which were originally created by the find_facsimiles-scripts and later enriched by the populate_publication-scripts.
 The csv:s contain info about publications and their facsimiles.